nicocaparas/guitar-song-sorter/README.md

 - **Search or filter by artist:**
   Provide a search bar to quickly narrow down songs by title or artist name.

+- **Add a safe migration system for localStorage data:**
+  Implement a migration checker to ensure that if the app’s data model or storage format changes, old user data can be safely updated without losing songs or causing errors.